ednahayes/ednahayes.github.io/_posts/2017-05-31-Escucha-Jams-caseStudy.md

 ![Escucha Jams ](/images/navbar_styled-ready.png)

 ## Problem
-In the process of building Bloc Jams, I encountered issues as any student would, trying to get things to work, while not messing the ones that were already working, was always a stressful task.
+In the process of building Escucha Jams, I encountered issues as any student would, trying to get things to work, while not messing the ones that were already working, was always a stressful task.
 But Always trying to pay attention to detail, since just a simple dot (“.”) would make the page not work.